 One student vocalized the importance she places on the distinction between community housing and affinity housing,

 “Queerness and gender aren’t the same type of identity markers as being an environmentalist or nerd,” she said.
 They’re inherent parts of your identity in a very specific way that warrants an affinity house.”

 The comments made by Senior Staff about gaining community support prompted plans to create a resolution to present at the fall 2016 Plenary.
-Richardson and Abbott arranged meetings with SAGA members to draft a Plenary resolution and create educational materials to distribute discussing the initiative.
+Those campaigning for Queer Housing arranged meetings with SAGA members to draft a Plenary resolution and create educational materials to distribute discussing the initiative.

-The group finished constructing the resolution and collected the necessary signatures to present at Plenary; however, after conversations with Tensuan, Alexander, and Smith, it was decided that Plenary was, to quote Richardson, “neither necessary nor worth it.”
-Richardson cited several reasons, including the possibility of rejection by the student body and that Senior Staff had potentially referred to other forms of community conversation.
+The group finished constructing the resolution and collected the necessary signatures to present at Plenary; however, after conversations with Tensuan, Alexander, and Smith, it was decided that Plenary was, to quote one of the students involved, “neither necessary nor worth it.”
+She cited several reasons, including the possibility of rejection by the student body and that Senior Staff had potentially referred to other forms of community conversation.

-Additionally, Richardson expressed frustration with the idea that the initiative needed community support to be materialized,
+Additionally, she expressed frustration with the idea that the initiative needed community support to be materialized,